lsst-sitcom/sitcomtn-079/index.rst

 Updating the LUT in cRIO
 ---------------------------------------------

 Once the changes are approved into ts_config_mttcs, these changes need to be pulled into cRIO.
-The cRIO address is ``m1m3-crio-ss.cp.lsst.org``.

 Ask for support from the appropriate personnel (Tiago / Petr) that will help update the LUT file, pulling it into cRIO and then cycling the M1M3 CSC to standby and bringing it back online.
 The new table will then be loaded during the start step.